-If you’d like to make your own we’ve made an instruction sheet to help you out.
+If you’d like to make your own tower here are some instructions.

-What we like most about the worm tower is how easy it was to make and use.
+What we like about the worm tower is how easy it is to make and use.
 This is a simple and clean way to dispose of kitchen scraps while feeding our gardens at the same time.

 Here is the video that got us started with our own worm towers.
 It’s only 2 minutes and it has some good graphics.

 And by the way, is there any reason that drilling a bunch of holes in an old 5-gallon bucket and sinking that into the ground would not work as well?
-We think not.
-The lid would have to be bigger but a terracotta tray would probably work well.
-Then we could put a nice potted plant on top of that for looks!
+One would just want to be sure it is mulched heavily over winter to prevent freezing the worms.
+And the lid is bigger (a bit more unsightly?) but one could put a nice potted plant on top for looks!